polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 - Zero-knowledge proof verification (e.g. Groth16, PLONK with KZG commitments, etc.)
 - BLS aggregated signature verification
 - Verifiable Random Functions (VRFs) and Ring VRFs
-- Threshold signatures and distributed key generation
+- Aggregation or batching any of these verifications.
-- KZG polynomial commitments (Data Availability Sampling, Verkle trees)
+- Distributed key generation protocols for threshold signatures.
-- Any other advanced cryptographic protocols requiring pairings
+- Any other advanced cryptographic protocols requiring pairings, like maybe some KZG storage.

 ### Problems